 Jesus loved children.
 As a child himself, he was raised by Joseph and Mary in their home at Nazareth (cf. Mt 2:23).
 Growing up among relatives and townspeople, Jesus experienced the concerns and problems common to all children, such as sickness and death among family members.
 Within this setting, Jesus “grew and became strong, filled with wisdom; and the favor of God was upon him” (Lk 2:40).

 Jesus’ attention to children sets the proper context for helping children examine the conscience and preparing them for the Sacrament of Reconciliation.
 This sacrament allows Jesus to express his love for children today.
 Through it, he continues to influence their lives; he demonstrates his power to heal them, to free them from the bondage of sin, and raise them to new life.
 In turn, this sacrament allows children to come to know and love Jesus.
 For these reasons, Jesus still exhorts us: “Let the children come!”

-Students attending LCSS 2nd grade or in Religious Education to prepare for First Reconciliation.
-The child will receive First Reconciliation prior to receiving First Holy Communion.
-If your child is older and has not received First Reconciliation, please contact the Director of Religious Education to make preparations to receive this sacrament.
+Students attending LCSS 2nd grade or in Family Formation to prepare for First Reconciliation, the child will receive First Reconciliation prior to receiving First Holy Communion.
+If your child is older and has not received First Reconciliation, please contact the parish office ata 765-742-2107 to make preparations to receive this sacrament.